Welcome International Students!

 P.O.
 Box 745, Old Chelsea Station

-• Complete Student Sponsor Statement of Support (This document will be emailed to you) -- to be completed by the sponsor.
-NOTE: For prospective F1 Students who have a third-party letter of guarantee, a secondary sponsor must complete the Affidavit of Support, accompanied by the required financial information.
+- Provide the Student Sponsor Statement of Support, which is to be completed by the sponsor.
+(This document will be emailed to you.)
+NOTE: For prospective F1 students who have a third-party letter of guarantee, a secondary sponsor must complete the Affidavit of Support, accompanied by the required financial information.

-• Most recent four months of official bank statements of sponsor(s) showing a minimum of $32,000 in available funds, converted into US Dollars.
-There must be an additional $2,000 in US Dollars, for each dependent, if applicable.
+- Provide the most recent four months of official bank statements of your sponsor(s), showing a minimum of $32,000 in available funds converted into U.S. dollars.
+There must be an additional $2,000 in U.S. dollars for each dependent, if applicable.

-• Provide copy of official TOEFL test scores - if living outside of the United States.
-(Not required if here in the U.S.).
+- Provide a copy of your official TOEFL test scores if you are living outside of the United States—this is not required if you are living here in the U.S.

-• Provide copy of Passport, VISA and I-94 retrieval form.
+- Provide a copy of your passport, visa and I-94 retrieval form.

 Additional Forms